Facts on housing and homelessness

 - Prevent homelessness in Peel.

+We have developed several key strategies to address these critical needs.
 Visit our Peel Housing and Homelessness Plan page for full details.

 We help people who are homeless or at risk of becoming homeless through emergency and transitional shelters, street outreach, funding to prevent eviction, support services and help to find permanent housing.